-The ERP systems designed for this phase can be implemented in the self-serve mode with some assistance from software providers or consulting companies.
-Since these ERP systems are overly simplified to make them usable by novice users, they limit the options for organizations that will have much deeper needs.
-Most of these limitations are in the depth of object hierarchies and 1:N scenarios in breaking the processes or consolidating them.
+The ERP systems designed for this phase?
+They can be implemented in the self-serve mode with some assistance from software providers (or consulting companies).
+Since these ERP systems are overly simplified to make them usable by novice users, they limit the options for organizations with much deeper needs.
+Specific limitations?
+The depth of object hierarchies.
+As well as 1:N scenarios in breaking the processes or consolidating them.

-SYSPRO is a single-tenant product similar to ECi Macola, Microsoft GP, SAP Business One, and Infor Visual.
+SYSPRO is a single-tenant product nearly identical to ECi Macola, Microsoft GP, SAP Business One, or Infor Visual.
 It packages a much deeper operational functionality for small discrete and process manufacturers and distributors.

 It’s not as globalized and localized as SAP Business One.
-But the financial capabilities are similar with deep support rich UoMs for complex distribution businesses, activity-based accounting, and layers of object hierarchies to support several processes and business models.
+But the financial capabilities are similar.
+How?
+With deep support rich UoMs for complex distribution businesses.
+As well as activity-based accounting, and layers of object hierarchies to support several processes and business models.
 But because of these deep capabilities, the product will require consulting help to implement.
-And startups might struggle to implement the self-serve mode.
+And startups might struggle to implement in the self-serve mode.

-The manufacturing and distribution capabilities are likely to be similar to Acumatica or NetSuite for businesses with one or a couple of sites in the US.
+The manufacturing and distribution capabilities are likely to be similar to Acumatica or NetSuite for businesses.
+Businesses of what size?
+With one or a couple of sites in the US.
 But the solution is not as cloud-native as the newer players.
 The operational and financial capabilities are deeper than Odoo and Zoho.
-But because of this complexity and the need for implementation dollars, it makes it less desirable for startups that might have only a couple of employees.
-And they might be seeking a simpler solution that they can pick up easily in the DIY mode.
-For these reasons, SYSPRO lands at #9 on our list of the top 10 ERP systems for startups in 2022.
+But because of this complexity and the need for implementation dollars, it makes it less desirable for startups.
+They need a simpler solution that they can pick up easily in the DIY mode.
+We have downgraded SYSPRO a bit this year as other products have made advancements that are friendlier for startups.
+But it still maintains the rank at #10 on this list of the top 10 ERP systems for startups.